eduardolucioac/psx-grp-flt/README.md

 **IMPORTANT:** If you use replication for OpenLDAP, you will probably have to run the above command also on the replications (consumers) or conforming the strategy you used to replicate your OpenLDAP.
 [Ref(s).: https://www.openldap.org/doc/admin24/replication.html ]

-**NOTE:** supplGrpFlt - Supplementary Group Filter; posixGrpFlt - Posix Group Filter; pgMemberOf - Posix Group Member Of.
+**NOTE:** supplGrpFlt - Supplementary Group Filter; posixGrpFlt - POSIX Group Filter; pgMemberOf - POSIX Group Member Of.

 ### Install Python 2.7 needed package